wlldrygla/bugbank-cucumber-cypress/README.md

 - I am using a site that is made for tests
 - I don't used typescript because ins't the focus
 - I don't enjoy using the BDD with cypress this way
-- I thing that working with work flows and context will be much simples
+- I thing that working with work flows and context will be much simple
+  # Now, I decided to remove cucumber and transform this into my automation portfolio

 ## How to run